finom/tsimmes/README.md

 ### A function for elements selection in 251 ASCII chars (less than ⅛ KB)

 **bala.js** is a function that allows you to select elements on a web page and get rid of jQuery in most of cases.
-Think of it as `document.querySelectorAll` on steroids.
+Think of it as of `document.querySelectorAll` on steroids.

 ```js
 const buttons = $('.button');